 Related to this, we may, too, bury/repress our emotions and enter a state of emotional shutdown as a way of trying to communicate to our parents/primary caregivers that they no longer have power over us and that they can no longer hurt us (whether or not this is actually the case); we attempt, in this manner, to render them impotent and simultaneously empower ourselves.

-This is why, when contemplating such therapy, it is important to realise it is not at all a ‘quick-fix’, requires a highly skilled and experienced therapist, may initially cause a worsening of symptoms and, as no therapy is guaranteed, may not be effective in the long-term.
+This is why, when contemplating such therapy, it is important to realize it is not at all a ‘quick-fix, requires a highly skilled and experienced therapist, may initially cause a worsening of symptoms and, as no therapy is guaranteed, may not be effective in the long-term.

-It is because of this that many therapists these days prefer to make use of therapies that address ‘the here and now’ (such as cognitive behavioural therapy – click here to read my article on this) rather than those therapies that focus on the past.
+It is because of this that many therapists these days prefer to make use of therapies that address ‘the here and now (such as cognitive behavioral therapy – click here to read my article on this) rather than those therapies that focus on the past.

 Above eBook now available on Amazon for immediate download.
-Other titles available.
+Other titles are available.
 Click here for details.